adrybakov/rad-tools/docs/source/user-guide/module/crystal/index.rst

     >>> atom2.index
     2

-* :py:attr:`.Crystal.get_coordinates` - get coordinates of the atom by name or by fullname.
+* :py:attr:`.Crystal.get_atom_coordinates` - get coordinates of the atom by name or by fullname.

 .. doctest::